nationalparkservice/QC-tips-and-tricks/1_glimpse_and_view/1_glimpse_view_problem.md

 # 1_2_designs_and_intentions

 This section almost always requires consultation with the subject expert.
 Run glimpse() on your dataframe.
 Almost always, there are obvious things that will need your attention.
-Dates will typically get imported as character data, integer data may interpreted as continuous data.
+Dates and times will often get imported as character data, while integer data will default to double.
 So it's really important to understand the expectations of your experts and scientists.
-You will typically need help with issues of precision, in temporal or spatial data.
+You will also need help with issues of precision, for example, with physical measurements or with temporal and spatial data.

 In the following code, let's look at the datatypes associated with the flights dataset